 Interns work closely with the Commission and its staff on the full array of issues concerning human rights, the rule of law, and governance in China (including criminal justice, democratic governance institutions, environmental problems, religious freedom, freedom of expression, ethnic minority rights, women's rights, etc.).

 Interns perform important research support tasks (often in Chinese), attend seminars, meet Members of Congress and experts from the United States and abroad, and draft Commission analyses.
 Click here for CECC analysis of recent developments in the rule of law and human rights in China.
 Interns may also be trained to work with the Commission's Political Prisoner Database, which has been accessible by the public since its launch in November 2004 (click here to begin a search).

 The CECC staff is committed to interns’ professional development, and holds regular roundtables for interns on important China-related issues.

-Summer 2011 interns will be paid $10/hour.
-Those unable to apply for the Summer internship may apply for the Fall (September-December) or Spring (February – May) internships.
+Summer 2013 interns will be paid $10/hour.
+Those unable to apply for Summer 2013 internships may apply for the Spring (February-May) or Fall (September-December).
 Further details are available on the Commission's Web site at http://www.cecc.gov/pages/general/employ.php.

-- Although our interns are generally graduate students, or recent graduates, undergraduate students and others are also welcome to apply.
+• Although our interns are generally undergraduates, graduate students, or recent graduates, others are also welcome to apply.

-Interested applicants should send a cover letter, resume, and the names and contact information for two references, to the CECC via e-mail to Judy Wright, Director of Administration at email@example.com by March 1, 2011.
-All requested materials must be submitted and received by the CECC.
-Incomplete applications will not be considered.
+Interested applicants should send a cover letter, resume, and the names and contact information for two references, to the CECC via e-mail to Judy Wright, Director of Administration at email@example.com by March 1, 2013.
 Applications must be received by our office no later than 11:59 P.M.
 Eastern Time on March 1.
 Please discuss in your cover letter how your professional goals, interests, and background relate to the Commission's legislative mandate regarding human rights and the rule of law in China.
+No phone calls please.